CdLbB/cdlbb.github.com/WandW/CMA01-Complex.md

 [EditorNote]: CMA00-Front.html#editorsnote
 [cantor]: http://www.digizeitschriften.de/dms/toc/?PPN=PPN235181684_0005

+[^greeks,-0]: This procedure formed the basis of the treatment of irrational numbers by the Greek mathematicians in the sixth and fifth centuries B.C.
+The advance made by Dedekind consisted in observing that a purely *arithmetical* theory could be built up on it.

-Following up this idea, Dedekind considered rules by which a separation[^greeks,-9] or *section* of *all* rational numbers into two classes can be made, these classes
+Following up this idea, Dedekind considered rules by which a separation[^greeks,-0] or *section* of *all* rational numbers into two classes can be made, these classes
 (which will be called the \\(L\\)-class and the \\(R\\)-class, or the left class and the right class) being such that they possess the following properties:

 <div markdown=1 class="listroman">